 Title :CEO

-More than twenty years later she has worked in practically every position from Care Assistant to Chief Executive, giving her an understanding of the detail, which enabled her to restructure services significantly, before moving them out to the social enterprise sector.
+More than twenty years later she has worked in practically every position from Care Assistant to Chief Executive, giving her an understanding of the detail, which enabled her to shake up and restructure services significantly, before moving them out to the social enterprise sector.

 The creation of PossAbilities and everything it stands for is, so far, one of her greatest achievements.
 She says, “It took two years of hard slog, diplomacy, evangelism, technical wrangling and bureaucracy busting to get us out of the public sector.
 I’ve been surprised at how quickly people absorbed and bought into our new culture and values.
 We’ve created a place where people earn a living doing what they love; a place that’s fun to be in; PossAbilities has become a place where anything is possible.”

 If she has a weakness, it is her love for animals.
-The urban farm seems to have new recruits almost on a weekly basis and every Wednesday she receives a visit from Woody, the PossAbilities Dementia Dog.
+The urban farm seems to have new recruits almost on a weekly basis and Rachel loves sharing biscuits with Rambo the Parrot.